 When you notice puddles or moisture around your boiler, call a technician who can evaluate it as soon as possible.
 Dripping or stagnant water can bring upon more serious damages to your property in the long run.
-Leaky boilers can also use more energy with higher risks of bursting.
+Leaky central heating boilers can also use more energy with higher risks of bursting.

 5. Rising Energy Bills